-When it comes to fashion and style, we all girls know from where we have to take ideas. from choosing the perfect dress to footwear, in fact makeup also, we all follow our favorite Bollywood diva. many brides-to-be still continue to look towards B-town for inspiration, before finding out what is trending in the fashion circles.
-Before finding the trending outfit many brides-to-be still continue in search of perfect outfit from the looks of Bollywood diva to make there wedding day more memorable.
-So, take a look at the most stunning Bollywood brides of all time.
+When it comes to fashion and style, we girls know from where we have to take ideas.
+From choosing the perfect dress to footwear, in fact, makeup also, we all follow our favourite Bollywood Divas.
+Many brides-to-be look towards B-town for inspiration to find out what is trending in the fashion circles.
+Here, we have compiled some latest bridal looks of recent, stunning Bollywood brides.

 1. Mira Rajput and Shahid Kapoor

-The designer has created four outfits for the Delhi girl’s wedding to the hottest bachelor of tinsel town, Shahid Kapoor.
-Anamika Khanna has designed Mira’s sangeet outfit, the wedding lehenga and two party outfits
+The designer created four outfits for the Delhi girl’s wedding to the hottest bachelor of tinsel town, Shahid Kapoor.
+Anamika Khanna designed Mira’s sangeet outfit, the wedding lehenga and two-party outfits.

 2. Bipasha Basu and Karan Grover

 For the wedding day, Bipasha picked a traditional red and gold bridal ensemble by Sabyasachi.
-Her heavy lehenga, as well as the blouse, was beautifully embellished with gold zari work.
-The beautiful Bengali bride accessorized herself with heavy kundan jewellery from Jaipur Jewels
+Her heavy lehenga, as well as the blouse, were beautifully embellished with gold zari work.
+The beautiful Bengali bride accessorized herself with heavy Kundan jewellery from Jaipur Jewels.

-On the day of her mehendi, Bipasha looked like a fairy princess straight out of Barbie movies.
+On the day of her Mehendi, Bipasha looked like a fairy princess straight out of a Barbie movie.
 Dressed in a soft pink-coloured floral Anushree Reddy lehenga, Bipasha looked breathtakingly beautiful.
 She accessorised herself with a mix of floral jewellery for her hands and hair, and precious jewellery from Jaipur Jewels.

 3. Sonam Kapoor and Anand Ahuja